 IYM: How effective are Yoga-based therapies with types of anxiety other than OCD?

 BP: They work very well with PTSD but not as well with phobias.
 A phobia is a strong conditioned response that can be best treated with exposure therapy, behavioral therapy, though some relaxation can be useful.
-For OCD and general anxiety, health anxiety and religious anxiety, Yoga is very good—but, patients first have to be sick and tired of their anxiety.
+For OCD and general anxiety, health anxiety, and religious anxiety, Yoga is very good—but, patients first have to be sick and tired of their anxiety.
 They have to be willing to really try to change.
 My job basically is to begin to make them humble in regard to their thoughts and realize that not every thought and belief is correct.

 IYM: Do you encourage patients to practice Hatha Yoga?

 BP: Some people aren’t comfortable doing Hatha, but I will teach them some Hatha as a tool to use when they are thinking anxious thoughts.
-For example, if I work with someone who has health anxiety and is afraid they will get AIDS, they often monitor their body to see if they have symptoms.
+For example, if I work with someone who has health anxiety and is afraid they will get some serious illness, they often monitor their body to see if they have symptoms.
 I will introduce Yoga Nidra so, when they monitor the body, they relax it.
 Then I teach nadi suddhi (alternate nostril breathing) and tell them to do it for five minutes in the morning.
 Deergha swasam (deep, three-part breathing) and nadi suddhi, along with stomach lifts can really help relax the stomach muscles, so I often teach these.
 The anxiety can be so deep inside, and agnisara dhauti helps relax the solar plexus.
 Hatha Yoga can be a great way to release tension, and I give my clients complimentary passes to take Hatha classes at the Integral Yoga Institute.

 About Boris Bhagavan Bisman: